nozwock/wandering-sword-mods/UE4SS/ShowGMCommandLineMod/README.md

 addsexp     <MartialPoints>         Add martial points to the player setspeed    <Speed>                 Set the player's walk/run speed, can get reset with some world interactions
 ```

+The complete list of console commands available seems to be in GHCommand under
+the `JH/JHNeoUI_Common/Modules` of the game's pak archvie.

 ### Id List
 - [Wandering Sword Item Ids v1.23.26](https://pastebin.com/9GmwrMbh)